Protective conductor resistance test devices

 • Central control and documentation

-• Integration of automatic test method switching
+• Integration of automatic test method switch-over

-• Integration of automatic measuring path switching
+• Integration of automatic measurement channel switch-over

 • High flexibility